NigelBreslaw/guardian-ghost/README.md

 As of December 2023 this is a monorepo built around going beyond the Ishtar Commander mobile applications.

 The tech choices are based on interesting new tools to learn.
-However the main app will use React.
+However the main app will use React-Native.

 ## Developer environment